 Teaching your dog to lie down is usually a whole lot easier if your pooch can first carry out the “sit” command.
 However, if your pet still isn’t happy to stay down, try one of these techniques:

-Remember that a dog lying on the ground is a submissive stance for any dog.
-If your canine is rather fearful or anxious, he could assume that he is more of a target when laying down.
-The most passive and subservient position a dog can take is on his back and this isn’t a much different posture to laying down on his tummy.
+Remember that lying on the ground is a vulnerable position for any dog.
 Above all, don’t worry if it takes you a while to teach your dog to lie down successfully to your command.
 Be patient and allow the dog time to be comfortable and to trust the state of affairs.